joshhubert-dsp/reserve-it/README.md

 5. If you like what you see, run `reserve-it init` to copy the necessary structure directly from the package's `example` directory into your current working directory.
 If you have a `.gitignore` file already in your directory, the recommended default ignores will be appended.
-You'll end up with following
+Now you'll have the following
     structure:

     ```